 Top-Rope Anchors (2-day)

-This 2-day Top Rope Anchors and Systems course gives you extra time to work on your skills while under the guidance of our ACMG Guides and Instructors.
+This comprehensive 2-day Top Rope Anchors and Systems course allows extra time to work on your skills while under the guidance of our ACMG Guides and Instructors.
 Building your own Top Rope Anchors is an essential skill for outdoor rock climbing and on this program, you will have ample time to learn the skill and practice them on a variety of climbs in the Smoke Bluffs of Squamish, BC.
 No rush, no stress – just a relaxed learning environment to perfect your skills in!

 - The Canada West Mountain School 2-day Top Rope anchors course held in Squamish is designed to help climbers develop a strong foundation of skills required for outdoor top-rope rock climbing in areas such as the Smoke Bluffs in Squamish and Skaha Bluffs in Penticton.